-* Amazon residents eye Chevron assets abroad in pollution case
+* Amazon residents eye Chevron assets abroad in pollution

 * U.S. company says Ecuador ruling is product of fraud